mcci-catena/docker-iot-dashboard/README.md

-# Dashboard example for The Things Network
+# Docker IoT Dashboard

-This repository contains a complete example that grabs device data from The Things Network, stores it in a database, and then displays the data using a web-based dashboard.
+This repository provides a complete, secure server system that receives device data from LoRaWAN networks like The Things Network, stores it in a database, and then displays the data using a web-based dashboard.

 You can set this up on a "Ubuntu + Docker" VM from the Microsoft Azure store (or on a Ubuntu VM from [DreamCompute](https://www.dreamhost.com/cloud/computing/), or on a Docker droplet from [Digital Ocean](https://www.digitalocean.com/)) with minimal effort.
 You should set up this service to run all the time so as to capture the data from your devices; you then access the data at your convenience using a web browser.